How is lymphoma of the eye diagnosed?

 Intraocular lymphoma most often affects both eyes, but it can cause more symptoms in one eye than in the other.

-Many of the exams and tests mentioned below are described in more detail in the section “How is melanoma of the eye diagnosed?”
+Many of the exams and tests mentioned below are described in more detail in “How is melanoma of the eye diagnosed?”

 The doctor will ask about any symptoms you are having and may check your vision and eye movements.
 During the eye exam, the doctor will use an ophthalmoscope (an instrument with a light and a small magnifying lens) to get a good look inside the eye.
 If lymphoma is present, the doctor may see that the vitreous (the jelly-like substance that fills most of the inside of the eye) is cloudy.